 - Travel Protection.
 By using this card, you’ll receive automatic car rental insurance, travel accident insurance, and access to cash and travelers’ checks in whichever currency you need.

 The Blue Cash rebate system is actually pretty simple because there are no rotating categories as I mentioned above.
-If you spend a lot on gas and groceries (most normal human beings do) this card has a fantastic rewards program.
+If you spend a lot on gas, groceries and clothing (most normal human beings do) this card has a fantastic rewards program.
 The regular version of this card allows you to earn 3% cash back on grocery at U.S stand alone- supermarkets and the first $6,000 in purchases at U.S stand alone supermarkets for a calender year and then 1% cash back after that.

 This card once had tiers that determined how much cash the consumer would get back.
 For consumers who spent $0 to $6,500 in a given year, they’d receive 1 percent on everyday purchases, such as gasoline and groceries.
 For all other purchases, consumers received 0.5 percent back.
 After $6,500, everyday purchases triggered 5 percent cash back and all other purchases triggered 1.25 percent cash back.
 Now, unless you drive a tank and eat lobster for dinner every night, you’ll get more cash back under the current version.